rocket-pool/RPIPs/RPIPs/RPIP-8.md

 ## Abstract
 This proposal:
-- Creates a new type of minipool that is launched with 8 Node Operator
+- Creates a new type of minipool that is launched with 8 Node Operator ETH
 - Sets commission for new minipools to 14% on matched Protocol ETH
 - Establishes that effective RPL stake is calculated as 10-150% of matched Protocol ETH on a per-node basis